 A combination of activities is used to evaluate different aspects of a candidate's personality, communication skills and other skills.

 Each participating management college will have its own XAT cutoff.
 Those who score marks above the set cutoff will be shortlisted for XAT selection process.
 Qualifying and eligible applicants will then have to apply separately to the institutes.
-Based on the candidate’s eligibility, marks/percentile score obtained in XAT 2020, academic history and work profile, they will be shortlisted for the XAT selection procedure.
+Based on the candidate’s eligibility, marks/percentile score obtained in XAT 2021, academic history and work profile, they will be shortlisted for the respective college level selection procedure.
 The selection procedure holds the following process, Group Discussion, Personal Interview, and Written Ability Test.
-Not all the participating institutes have these 3 selection criteria.
+Not all the participating institutes have ALL these 3 selection criteria.

 Candidates should realise that to perform in competitive exams such as XAT, they should be good at both concepts and application.
 Rather than going through concepts from various sources, one should concentrate on a single resource for conceptual clarity.
 Once concepts are clear, practicing regularly is key to performing well in competitive exams like these.
 We have provided playlists of important concept lectures below.
 Candidates can take help of these lectures from Meritshine to strengthen their fundamentals for this exam.